 Since you’ll have interviews on file, it’s easy to share them across different stakeholders and hiring managers in order to review, evaluate and inform the hiring process, and collaborate on objectives.
 The Green Job Interview platform allows different team members to review candidates and rate their responses collaboratively.

-5. Utilize insights from interview data to improve the process.
+5. Utilize insights from on-demand video interview data to improve the process

 Once a company onboards candidates who were hired after an on-demand video interview, they can use analytics to improve the next cycle of hiring.